7 incredible things you can ACTUALLY do if you get a Dutch bank card

 READ MORE: Tikkie etiquette: the do’s and don’ts of asking for money in the Netherlands

-It’s super handy to have it on your phone because sooner or later, someone will send you a Tikkie for 87 cents because you spent an hour in their house when the heating was on — and, trust us, you’re gonna want to be able to pay it.
+It’s super handy to have it on your phone because sooner or later, someone will send you a Tikkie for 87 cents because you spent a whole hour in their house when the heating was on.

 Fun fact!
 Did you know 10,000 Tikkie payments for under €2 are sent per month in the Netherlands?
 If you don’t have a Dutch Maestro card, you can’t use this app, and we all know that you will need (or want) it at some point!